 If you have been following recent posts, I have been writing short commentary on parts of the Holy Mass of the Tridentine Rite.
 Last time, we dealt with the “Sanctus.”
 The previous 2 posts dealt with the “Prayers for Holy Communion.”
 Since I had no direction when I started this, its been kind of random.
-Let’s begin to give this some form and we will continue in the coming months on this topic.
 So let’s discuss the remaining prayer for Communion, the “Prayer for Peace.”
 (These prayers are said by the priest, bowing before the newly consecrated Body and Blood of Christ.)

 “O Lord Jesus Christ, who saidst to Thine Apostles: Peace I leave with you, My peace I give unto you: look not upon my sins but upon the faith of Thy Church; and deign to grant her that peace and unity which is in accord with Thy will: Who livest and reignest God, world without end.
 Amen.”